European Connected Factory Platform for Agile Manufacturing

 The project European Connected Factory Platform for Agile Manufacturing

-The project European Connected Factory Platform for Agile Manufacturing (EFPF), formerly known as eFactory, started on 1st January 2019.
+The project European Connected Factory Platform for Agile Manufacturing (EFPF), started on 1st January 2019.
 The project has received €13.64m funding from the European Commission to establish a 'European Connected Factory Platform for Agile Manufacturing'.

 EFPF brings together European excellence (30 partner organisations) to build a federated digital platform with tools, services and embedded intelligence to significantly reduce the burden of setting up collaborative networks, shorten the time to respond to new business opportunities and simplify the management and control of distributed processes.